timotholt/sba318/README.md

 - Real-time player list updates
 - Nickname display for all players
 - You can password protect a room

-## API Documentation

-- The API is RESTFUL... the documentation can be found in api-reference.txt
-- It is out of date.
-It's like 80% correct.

 ## Database System